KhushveerS/ADVANCED_AI_CODING_PLATFORM/README.md

 2. Study OS concepts with detailed resources
 3. Track your learning progress

+### Knowledge Quiz
+1. Navigate to `/quiz`
+2. Take the DSA Fundamentals Quiz
+3. Answer 5 questions on core concepts
+4. Complete with a score of 70% or higher to earn a certificate

+### Certificate Generation
+1. Successfully complete a quiz with 70% or higher
+2. Click "Generate Certificate" on the results page
+3. View your personalized certificate
+4. Print or save the certificate for your records

+### Certificate Verification
+1. Scan the QR code on any certificate
+2. Or visit `/verify/[certificate-id]` directly
+3. View certificate details and verification status
+4. Confirm authenticity with the verification timestamp

+### AI Coding Assistant
+1. Click the floating AI assistant button in the bottom right corner
+2. Use the chat tab to ask coding questions
+3. Use the code analysis tab to get feedback on your code
+4. Access learning resources through the resources tab

 ### Notes & Progress
 1. Navigate to `/notes`
 2. View your progress statistics with circular indicators for DSA and CP